What Is a Tethered Spinal Cord, and How Is It Treated?

 - Muscle tests to check for movement, feeling and strength

 - Tests to check the kidneys and bladder

 Symptoms may worsen over time.
-Damage to the spinal cord can occur if surgery is not done when advised by your child’s doctor.
-Your child’s doctor will talk with you about the risks, benefits and complications of surgery for your child.
+Damage to the spinal cord can occur if surgery is not performed.
+Your child’s doctor will talk with you about the risks, benefits and complications of surgery.

-Early surgery can sometimes help prevent new symptoms and damage.
+At Children’s Healthcare of Atlanta, our pediatric spine specialists may advise that your child undergo surgery early on, which can sometimes help prevent new symptoms and damage.
 If your child’s legs and back were weak before surgery, physical therapy can sometimes improve muscle strength or movement.
 Some children may need more surgeries as they grow.
-Routine follow-up is important to check healing and to make sure re-tethering does not occur.
+Routine follow-up visits are important to check healing and help make sure re-tethering does not occur.

-After your child has surgery, call your child’s doctor right away if your child has:
+After your child has surgery, call your child’s doctor or go to the nearest emergency department right away if he has: